They say "a picture's worth a thousand words" so here's my pedagogy in images!

 In 2009.
 I completed my Master of Education Management at Auckland University gaining First Class Honours in the process.

 In my current position of Deputy Principal at Aorere College, I lead Aorere Digital and am also in charge of our school's Academic Mentioning and Assessment & Reporting portfolios.
-Through still teaching one Senior English class each year, I am in the enviable position of being both a educational practitioner in a learning space while simultaneously being a senior leader.
+Through still teaching Year 9 Digital Thinking & Problem-solving each year, I am in the enviable position of being both a educational practitioner in a learning space while simultaneously being a senior leader.